Imperial Cup Preview, Tips, Runners & Trends

 Here are the countries where the winning trainers of the Imperial Cup have been based:

-• IRE: 2 winners with an additional 1 placing from 16 runners
+• IRE: 2 winners with an additional 2 placings from 17 runners

 Imperial Cup Trainer Statistics

-The leading trainer in the Imperial Cup over the last 20 renewals is David Pipe who has won the race three times with those three winners coming from Gaspara (2007), Ashkazar (2008) and Baltimore Rock (2014).
+The leading trainer in the Imperial Cup over the last 20 renewals is David Pipe, who has won the race three times, with those three winners coming from Gaspara (2007), Ashkazar (2008) and Baltimore Rock (2014).
 Other trainers who have recorded multiple wins in the Imperial Cup are Paul Nicholls (2 wins), Nigel Twiston-Davies (2 wins) and Olly Murphy (2 wins).
-Multiple trainers have not had the best of times over the last 20 renewals in the Imperial Cup, Gary Moore (0-21), Alan King (0-12) and Venetia Williams (0-10) have all failed to produce a single winner despite sending multiple runners to the race.
+Two trainers have not had the best of times over the last 20 renewals in the Imperial Cup.
+Gary Moore has sent a total of 20 runners to the race without recording any wins, whilst Alan King has sent out 11 without a winner.

 Here are some of the top Imperial Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):